 procedures for expedited service planning when crisis or urgent need is identified; and

-the signature of the person served and his or her guardian, as applicable
+documentation of the individual’s involvement in service planning.

-Interpretation: Individuals with limited ability to make independent choices receive help with making decisions and assuming more responsibility for making decisions.APS 6.02
+Interpretation: Individuals with limited ability to make independent choices receive help with making decisions and assuming more responsibility for making decisions.

+Examples: Services and supports to be provided may include those needed to improve caregiver knowledge and capacity, reduce family/caregiver burnout, minimize risks to caregivers or individuals, and build upon the strengths identified in the assessment.

+APS 6.02

-The organization works in active partnership with persons served to:
+The organization works in active partnership with the individual, and family members when appropriate, to:

 assume a service coordination role, as appropriate, when the need has been identified and no other organization has assumed that responsibility;